Premium

 .

 February 27: A White House aide was called on Thursday to testify whether he sought to obstruct the increasingly contentious probe into charges President Bill Clinton had sex with a young aide.
-Independent counsel Kenneth Starr has accused Clinton communications aide Sidney Blumenthal of spreading negative stories about the probe of the President’s alleged affair with former White House intern Monica Lewinsky.
+Independent counsel Kenneth Starr has accused Clinton communications aide Sidney Blumenthal of spreading negative stories about the probe of the President8217;s alleged affair with former White House intern Monica Lewinsky.

 Story continues below this ad

-Jones’ team said they made a $900,000 counter-offer on February 6 but Clinton’s lead lawyer, Bob Bennett, nixed the deal saying Clinton would not consider even a $700,000 settlement or “any apology language”.
+Jones8217; team said they made a 900,000 counter-offer on February 6 but Clinton8217;s lead lawyer, Bob Bennett, nixed the deal saying Clinton would not consider even a 700,000 settlement or 8220;any apology language8221;.

 Another legal battle is looming as Clinton considers whether to claim executive privilege and limit testimony from his closest advisor, Bruce Lindsey.